Arrangements for 2020/21

 - For each of your modules, there is a weekly menu of online activities offering digital modes of engagement: e.g. recorded lectures to watch and comment on, directed reading to annotate, and structured tasks and group analysis that help you get to grips with concepts.
 Live online presentations, collaborative work and discussions add to the mix.

 - These online activities are supplemented with carefully selected small group sessions on campus such as practical classes, laboratory classes, workshops and tutorials.
 These are designed to enable social distancing but will give you another layer of social and intellectual contact.
-During the national lockdown from 5th January 2021, these sessions will only be taking place for programmes outlined by the Government as able to return to university.
-Please see our Lockdown 2021 guidance for the full list of these subjects.
-For all other subjects, teaching will take place online until at least mid-February.

 - As you engage with digital content at your own pace, there are lots of opportunities to check-in with other students and your tutor to build up a strong sense of belonging and community.
 You can go back over material that you don’t understand and discuss it online with fellow students and your tutor.
 You also have the chance to produce exciting digital outputs as part of your assessments.

 - Many of our subjects already operate this “hybrid” approach to learning, and students find that they enjoy having more control over their learning and that a digitally-enhanced campus experience is more productive.
 So we are increasing the focus on the flexibility of this approach.

 - You will still be able to study effectively if further restrictions are placed on campus activity – you are part of the Keele community wherever you are.
 As things open up, we will add more campus-based learning activities as and when it is safe to do so.